-The oldest, and most famous road, is the Via Appia, or Appian Way, which was built in 312 BCE by the censor, Appius Claudius Caecus, to link Rome to Capua, a city fifty or so miles to the south.
+It is said that all roads lead to Rome and the most famous of them all must be the Via Appia, which was built in 312 BCE by the censor, Appius Claudius Caecus, to link Rome to Capua, a city 120 miles to the south.
 In time the Via Appia ran all the way to Brindisi, a port on the south-east coast of Italy.

-The via Appia would have been lined for miles and miles with tombs, big and small.
+The Via Appia would have been lined for miles and miles with tombs, big and small.

 In 71 BCE the Via Appia was the setting for a very gruesome event: the crucifixion of 6,000 slaves who had fought under the ex-gladiator, Spartacus (c.
 111-71 BCE).